sarisabban/RamaNet/README.md

 You can use the following command to train the neural network on the dataset (whether you use ours or generate your own):

-`python3 Generate.py --train` or `python3 Generate.py -t`
+`python3 RamaNet.py --train` or `python3 RamaNet.py -t`

 3. Use the following command to generate a novel protein structure, generate fragments from the Robetta server, download these fragment files, and analyse these fragments:

-`python3 Generate.py --fragments USERNAME`
+`python3 RamaNet.py --fragments USERNAME` or `python3 RamaNet.py -f USERNAME`

 USERNAME is the username at the Robetta server for fragment generation.

 4. Use the following command to only generate a novel protein structure without generating any fragments:

-`python3 Generate.py`
+`python3 RamaNet.py`

 Make sure you have the **weights** directory available, either from your training or downloaded from step 2 (provided by us), and that it is in the same directory as the Generate.py script.
 The directory must be named *weights*.

-This script (computation time ~24 hours) will result in 1 file (if no fragments are requested), or 7 files (if fragments are requested):
+This option (computation time ~24 hours) will result in 1 file (if no fragments are requested), or 7 files (if fragments are requested):
 * Topology file, which is basically just the structure of the backbone drawn using a sequence of Valine (**backbone.pdb**)
 * The final designed structure file - *RosettaDesign* (**structure.pdb**)
 * Abinitio input files (**structure.fasta**, **frags.200.3mers**, **frags.200.9mers**, **pre.psipred.ss2**)